-The Southeastern Lincoln County Habitat Conservation Plan (SLCHCP) (which includes include tortoise exclusion fencing and habitat restoration) was approved in January 2010 and covers a portion of the project area in Lincoln County.
+The Southeastern Lincoln County Habitat Conservation Plan (which includes tortoise exclusion fencing and habitat restoration) was approved in January 2010 and covers a portion of the project area in Lincoln County.

 In approximately 2010, tortoise barrier fencing was installed along the southern portion of US 93 that passes through designated Mojave desert tortoise critical habitat.
-Installation of barrier fence was followed by effectiveness monitoring, which found that fencing reduces tortoise road mortality when adequately maintained and facilitates connectivity through stormwater culverts, such that approximately 50% of adult tortoises that enter a culvert use it to cross underneath the road (USFWS unpublished data).
+Installation of barrier fence was followed by effectiveness monitoring, which found that fencing eliminates tortoise road mortality when adequately maintained and facilitates connectivity through stormwater culverts, such that approximately 50% of adult tortoises that enter a culvert use it to cross underneath the road (USFWS unpublished data).
 These results prompted the development of a barrier fence installation prioritization index for the entire four-state range of the Mojave desert tortoise.
-Prioritization index rankings were then used by the Desert Tortoise Management Oversight Group (MOG) to identify a list of top priority future barrier fence installation projects, which includes the northern portion of US 93 that passes through unfenced designated tortoise critical habitat.
+Prioritization index rankings were then used by the Desert Tortoise Management Oversight

+Group (MOG) to prioritize future barrier fence installation projects, which includes the northern portion of US 93 that passes through unfenced designated tortoise critical habitat.